 I like to use spring greens in this ragu but you could also use spinach, kale or cavalo nero.
 If you have a Parmesan rind then it would be good to drop that in the sauce whilst it’s cooking too for extra umami flavour.

-Serve with pan fried gnocchi and grated Grana Padano or Parmesan.
+Serve with polenta or pan fried gnocchi and grated Grana Padano or Parmesan.

 |Ingredients||Equipment to have ready|

 |1 tbsp olive oil||Chopping board|